 To get the highest level of benefits at the lowest out-of-pocket cost, you must get Covered Services from an In-Network Provider.
-Benefits for Covered Services are based on the Maximum Allowed Amount, which is the most the Claims Administrator will allow for a Covered Service.
-When you use an Out-of-Network Provider, you may have to pay the difference between the Out-of-Network Provider's billed charge and the Maximum Allowed Amount in addition to any Coinsurance, Copayments, Deductibles, and non-covered charges.
+Benefits for Covered Services are based on the Maximum Allowed Amount, which is the most the Claims Administrator will allow for a Covered Service, except as set forth in the Surprise Billing Legislation Notice, or as otherwise specified in this Booklet, when you use an Out-of-Network Provider, you may have to pay the difference between the Out-of-Network Provider's billed charge and the Maximum Allowed Amount in addition to any Coinsurance, Copayments, Deductibles, and non-covered charges.
 This amount can be substantial.
 Please read the "Claims Payment" section for more details.